Chapter 8:

 "Yup, the whole shebang.
 Full sensory stimulation, neural interface, life support, everything.
 I've had to overhaul a bunch of parts, replace a lot more, and add even newer ones."

-"Sounds like a pain.
-How much money have you spent on it so far?"
+"Holy crap.
+That's insane!
+How much money have you spent on it so far?
+A hundred thousand?"

 She knew full dive systems weren't cheap.
-Even a low quality one would easily run into hundreds of thousands of dollars.
+Even a low quality one would dent the wallet of a millionaire.

-"Twenty-thousand USD or so, I think, counting labor and the cost of materials."
+"Twenty-thousand USD or so—counting labor and the cost of materials."

 Audra would've done a spit take had she been drinking anything.

-He placed his hand on the side of the metal shell, giving it a soft pat.
+His hand ran alongside the metal shell, giving it a soft pat.

-Audra stared at the capsule for a while longer before shaking her head in disbelief.
-She'd heard about people refurbishing VR machines before, but fixing a full-immersion one with just a box of scraps was insane.
+Audra froze staring at the capsule before snapping out of her disbelief.
+She'd heard about people refurbishing VR machines before—mostly the portable headsets or omnipads.
+But fixing a full-immersion one solo?!

 "Just who the heck are you?!"

-Zephyr spared her a glance, then shrugged as if nothing he'd said was unusual.
+Zephyr spared her a glance, then shrugged as if it was nothing out of the ordinary.

 "I'm old; I've had a lot of time to learn."

-"No, don't try to pull that on me!
-Being old can make you wiser, sure, but that doesn't automatically give you a bunch of skills.
-You're not just old, you're experienced.
-Where did you get that?"
+"No, don't try to pull that!
+Being old can make you wiser, sure, but that doesn't just give you a bunch of skills automatically.
+You're not only old—you're experienced."

-"I suppose I could tell you a little bit, but first, can you pass me my toolset on the table?"
+"I suppose I could tell you a little bit, but first, can you pass me my toolset?
+It's right there on the table."

-She nodded and quickly grabbed it, bringing it over to him before taking a seat.
+She quickly grabbed it, bringing it to him then took a seat.
+He immediately got to work and popped open a service panel.

-"There isn't much of a secret.
-I used to work in a lab researching and developing new technologies."
+"There isn't one.
+I just used to work in a lab researching and developing new tech."

 "Research lab?
-University or a company based?
+University or company based?
 What technologies did you work on specifically?"

 "Company.
 As for what technologies?
 Many kinds.
 Mostly biomedical, biotech, and genetics, but there were some other adjacent things as well."